3 dead, 4 wounded in Tuesday shootings on South, West sides

 Three men were killed and at least four other people, including a 15-year-old boy, were wounded in shootings Tuesday on the city’s South and West sides.

-A 44-year-old man was fatally shot about 8:15 p.m. in the West Pullman neighborhood on the Far South Side.
-He was in the 12300 block of South Emerald Drive when someone walked up to him, fired shots and ran away, according to Chicago Police.
-The man was shot in the head and pronounced dead at the scene.
-The Cook County medical examiner’s office has not released information on the fatality.
+A man was fatally shot about 8:15 p.m. in the West Pullman neighborhood on the Far South Side.
+Tony Goodrich, 44, was in the 12300 block of South Emerald Drive when someone walked up to him, fired shots and ran away, according to Chicago Police and the Cook County medical examiner’s office.
+Goodrich, who lived on the block, was shot in the head and pronounced dead at the scene at 8:32 p.m.

 About 12:45 p.m., one man was killed and another was wounded in a shooting in the South Shore neighborhood.
 Officers responded to a call of a person shot in the 7000 block of South Chappel and found the two men suffering from gunshot wounds to the head.
 A 21-year-old man was taken to Northwestern Memorial Hospital, where he was pronounced dead at 1:23 p.m., police and the medical examiner’s office said.
 His name has not been released.
 The other man, 24, was taken in critical condition to Stroger Hospital.